What Amp to Charge Car Battery

 Maintaining Your Car Battery After Charging

-• Store Properly: If you’re not using your car for a while, use a trickle charger or disconnect the battery to prevent discharge.
+• Use a trickle charger during storage: If the car sits for more than two weeks, connect a trickle charger or disconnect the battery to prevent self-discharge damage.

 When to Replace Your Car Battery